 The work was largely carried out by Nigel Furness who knew what he was doing, with a supporting team of David Burgess, Andrew Popkin and George Mortimer who largely watched!

 The next stage was to clean and paint the milestone with approved materials, restore the original lettering, and consolidate the immediate area to prevent further damage.

-Fortunately for us a Cerne resident, Terry Cox, who used to be a signwriter volunteered his professional skills and set to work patiently recreating the original lettering even though much of the left side of the stone was missing due to successive strikes by hedge flailing machinerey.
+Fortunately for us a Cerne resident Terry Cox, who used to be a signwriter, volunteered his professional skills and set to work patiently recreating the original lettering even though much of the left side of the stone was missing due to successive strikes by hedge flailing machinery.